 You can read more about the disease of addiction here.

-To learn more about how addiction is treated at rehab in Milton Keynes, call us on 0800 088 66 86
+To learn more about how addiction is treated at drug and alcohol rehab in Milton Keynes, call us on 0800 088 66 86

 Dual Diagnosis at drug and alcohol rehab in Milton Keynes

-If you choose to go through treatment at a rehab in Milton Keynes, a variety of mental health therapies may be presented to you.
+If you choose to go through treatment at a drug and alcohol rehab in Milton Keynes, a variety of mental health therapies may be presented to you.
 This is because addiction is nearly always a symptom of deeper issues, mainly underlying mental health problems.

 A psychiatric assessment will be carried out by a psychiatrist in order to assess whether you need further psychiatric treatment.